Challenging Work and Income decisions: Reviews and appeals

 - setting the level of supplementary or hardship assistance

-- cutting your benefit (a “sanction”) on the alleged grounds that you failed the work test, or didn’t declare income, or are in a relationship with someone.
+- reducing your benefit (a “sanction”) on the alleged grounds that you failed the work test, or didn’t declare income, or are in a relationship with someone.

 How do I apply for a review?